Keith Cowley, President

 One of Keith’s key talents is in connecting our Positive Psychology community and his passion project with SIPPA as President Elect is to increase engagement with positive psychology student communities globally, expanding and connecting this amazing field into new regions and continue to grow SIPPA’s global presence and network.

-Alireza Memarian, President
+Alireza Memarian, Past-President

 Alireza Memarian is the Director and Editor-In-Chief of the European Journal of Psychology & Educational Studies, Positive Psychology section representative for APA’s Counselling division across all Iranian universities and a global representative at International positive education network (IPEN).
 Alireza is a Ph.D. student working on his positive psychology thesis at Isfahan Azad University to raise and promote Positive Psychology initiatives within and outside of Iran.

 He is passionate to promote Positive Psychology and Positive Education among university professors & students as well as to the public.
 His passion is working with academics to establish Positive Psychology Associations in the Middle East in cooperation with a wide range of psychologists.

 Alireza’s knowledge of both eastern and western cultures, business strategy, positive psychology and education spans sixteen years.
 Working and training with different skills in Canada provided him with the proper tools and insight to organize and connect with students & researchers all over the world, to introduce positive psychology initiatives to them and also to reach his goals at SIPPA and IPPA.

 Positive psychotherapy & resiliency studies are two of his favourite subjects for which he is currently working on.
 Alireza built networks like the “Iran Positive Psychology Network” and tries to gather all students interested in positive psychology and organize them.
 His activities are not limited to one country.
 He wants happiness and a good quality of life for everyone, all earth’s citizens.